have formed a central part of the Silman Lab's research program in

-Field Trip to Peru: Dr. Silman teaches every summer a Wake Forest University field course on Tropical Biodiversity in Peru.
-In 2009 we'll be expanding this to a full Summer Semester in Peru.
+Field Trip to Peru: Most summers, Dr. Silman teaches a Wake Forest University field course on Tropical Biodiversity in Peru.

 If you have an interest in NC ecology, stop by the lab!